scott306lr/lr-space/README.md

 ## Related projects

+- [TailNext](https://tailnext.vercel.app/) - Free template using Next.js 13 and Tailwind CSS with the new App Router.
-- [Qwind](https://qwind.pages.dev/) - A template to make your website using Qwik + Tailwind CSS.
+- [Qwind](https://qwind.pages.dev/) - Free template to make your website using Qwik + Tailwind CSS.

 ## Contributing